Enjoy Beautiful Mountain Lakes

 Upper Sardine Lake is very dramatic.
 It's upstream of Lower Sardine Lake by about 1/10th of a mile (0.2 kilometers) and is tucked right against the towering granite walls of the Sierra Buttes.
 It's great for the views, rock jumping, and swimming.

 Salmon Lake is another gem.
 It has its own island to paddle around and explore, and has some great rocks from which you can jump into the water.

 Stampede Reservoir is bigger than either Sardine or Salmon lakes.
 It has a beautiful and varied coast line and a couple of islands.
 There is a camp ground from which we occasionally run an overnight trip.
 The lake is great for kayaking and paddle boarding.

 Sand Pond is a shallow, sandy bottom lake with a beach and warms up nicely for a mountain lake, making it a terrific place for a swim.

 Volcano Lake is another hidden treasure, located on the ridge above Lower Sardine Lake.
 It's one of our destinations for day hikes and overnights.

-Donner Lake was made famous by the ill-fated Donner Party, which tried unsuccessfully to cross the Sierra Nevada mountains by wagon train in the 1800s.
+Donner Lake was made famous by the ill-fated Donner Party, which tried unsuccessfully to cross the Sierra Nevada mountains by wagon train one winter in the 1800s.
 This large lake provides a beautiful view for you while rock climbing.
 If you like to paddle, you'll have lots of shoreline and inlets to explore.

 Deadman's Lake is located at the end of a scenic 2 mile (3 kilometer) trail from Camp, this high Sierra lake is tucked under Deadman's Peak (who would've guessed?) and off the beaten track.
 We rarely see other people at the lake, and it's great for taking a dip after the hike.
 We might also run an overnight camp-out under the stars here.